 - Avoid transplanting in fall or winter unless it suffers from grave diseases like root rot or severe nematode infestation.

-- Use the same potting mix as before to avoid change in soil type.
+- Use the same potting mix as before to avoid changes in soil type.

-- Do not forget to moist the root with water before changing the soil.
+- Do not forget to moisten the root with water before changing the soil.